 “So, you want me to test this feature out, beta test it.”

-“Precisely.
+“Yes.
 We’ve completed extensive alpha testing with simulated users in our production environment.
 We’re ready for real users.”
 Ed leaned forward even more, his shimmering green eyes focusing deeply on Alan.
 “Alan, this feature is our most ambitious yet—we must ensure it’s ready for our users.”

 “It sounds risky, Ed.
 Even for you.”